Understanding your FDIC Coverage

 If, in one insured bank, a single depositor owns a checking account, a savings account and a CD in his or her name alone, the value of the accounts are added together and only $250,000 of the total sum is insured.
-Therefore, if you have a total of $250,000 or less on deposit in all of your accounts at the same insured bank, your deposits are fully protected.
+Therefore, if you have a total of $250,000 or less on deposit in of your accounts at the same insured bank,

 For joint accounts, accounts owned by two or more people, under FDIC rules each person’s share is considered equal unless otherwise stated in the bank’s records.
 To determine the amount of each joint account holder’s insured limit, it is necessary to determine what other accounts the individuals own at that bank.
 Thus, if Harry and Wendy, husband and wife, together own a savings and a checking account at the same insured bank which total $500,000, they are fully insured.
 But if either Harry or Wendy own other accounts at that bank, there may not be sufficient insurance.
 For example, if Wendy’s sister Pam also opens an account at that bank and names Wendy as a joint owner, Wendy will be deemed to own half of Pam’s account.
 If Pam deposits $100,000 into that account, she will only be insured for $50,000 because the other $50,000 will be deemed to be owned by Wendy whose insurance limit is already exhausted.
 Using different Social Security numbers on multiple accounts owned by the same individuals does not increase the insurance coverage.